Teacher Licensure (5-8)

 - Interdisciplinary Studies (IDST)1

-Formal application for admission into the Student Teaching Practicum requires an overall 2.8 GPA with no grade below a C in required licensure courses, passing scores on the Massachusetts Tests for Educator Licensure (MTEL; see the education department for the required MTELs for each specific licensure area), two recommendations, and a successful interview.
+Students must apply for, and be accepted into, the Student Teaching Practicum.
+Acceptance requires the student to have met all requirements, including passing scores on the Massachusetts Tests for Educator Licensure (MTEL).
+Please see the Education Department for all requirements.
 Students must have departmental approval to enroll in more than 12 credits during the Student Teaching Practicum.
 Upon completion of the middle school licensure program the student is eligible for Initial licensure (5-8).

 |CCSS 269||Education and Society||3|